keknight/DSE_511_project3/README.md

 # DSE 511 - Introduction to Data Science and Computing I
 # Final Project

-Description:
+Project description:
 This github repository is for the binary classification of the impact risk of near-earth objects (NEOs) for planet earth and the earth's population.
 The main research question is whether standard "off-the-shelf" algorithms can produce outstanding classification performance.
+The following algorithms will be trained to predict whether an asteroid is hazardous or not:
+- Naive bayes (NB)
+- Support vector machine (SVM)
+- Decision tree (DT)
+- XGBoost

-Repository Strcuture:
+Repository structure (in progress):
 ```
-DSE_511_project3
-│   README.md
-│   file001.txt
+├── LICENSE
+├── README.md               <- The project description and details.
+├── .gitignore              <- Text file that tells Git which files or folders to ignore.
+├── data
+│   ├── raw                 <- The original data downloaded from https://www.kaggle.com/shrutimehta/nasa-asteroids-classification.
+│   └── processed           <- The processed data used to train and evaluate the models.
 │
-└───data
-│   │   raw
-│   │   processed
+├── models                  <- Trained and serialized models, model predictions, or model summaries
 │
-└───folder2
+├── reports                 <- Generated analysis as HTML, PDF, LaTeX, etc.
+│   └── proposal.pdf        <- The project proposal.
-    │   file021.txt
+│
+├── requirements.txt        <- The requirements file for reproducing the analysis environment, e.g.
+│                              generated with `pip freeze > requirements.txt`
-    │   file022.txt
+│
+├── src                     <- Source code for use in this project.
+│   ├── preprocessing.py    <- The data preprocessing script.
+│   └── models              <- Scripts to train and evaluate models.
 ```

-The repository contains several directories.
-Two directories containing the raw and processed data, one directory with the written reports (proposal and final report), and one directory with source code written in Python.

-Tasks:
-Proposal (Christoph)
-Data importing and pre-processing (Anna)
-Data analysis + visualization (Anna)
-Data modeling and evaluation with/without dimensionality reduction (Katie, Christoph)

-Algorithms:
-Naive bayes, baseline model (Christoph)
-SVM (Christoph)
-Decision tree (Katie)
-XGBoost (Katie)

-Modeling and evaluation pipeline:
-Train with GridSearchCV (cross validation + hyperparameter tuning) -> Use best model to predict test data -> Report evaluation metrics (F1, Precision, Recall) + plots
-- Set seed = 0 for reproducibility